gorevyoneticisi/Enterprise-Homelab-Infrastructure/README.md

 ## 🖥 Hardware & System Specifications

-The system is optimized for high-performance computing within a compact thermal envelope, maximizing efficiency and minimizing power consumption.
+The system is optimized for high-performance computing within a compact thermal envelope, utilizing a tiered storage architecture.

 | Component | Specification | Usage Notes |
 | :--- | :--- | :--- |